TheCedarPrince/thecedarprince.github.io/notes/08282022142544-jihad-definition.md

++++
-@def title = "Overview of What Is Jihad"
-@def slug = "08282022142544-jihad-definition"
-@def tags = ["summary", "jihad", "islam", "holy", "struggle", "archive"]
-@def description = "Short summary on what is jihad and its various understandings"

-@def rss_title = "Overview of What Is Jihad"
-@def rss_description = "Short summary on what is jihad and its various understandings"
-@def rss_pubdate = Date(2022, 8, 28)
+title = "Overview of What Is Jihad" slug = "08282022142544-jihad-definition" tags = ["summary", "jihad", "islam", "holy", "struggle", "archive"] description = "Short summary on what is jihad and its various understandings" rss_title = "Overview of What Is Jihad" rss_description = "Short summary on what is jihad and its various understandings" rss_pubdate = Date(2022, 8, 28)
++++

 Overview of What Is Jihad